 Clements treatment of Cromwell and Poole is very disciplined and accurate.
 It is always tempting for a novelist to play fast and loose with history and historical figures.
-Cromwell is a very well-known and written about the character and does not play a too greater part in the book.
-Poole, on the other hand, is not well known, and Clements has a bit more space to creatively explore her life.
+Cromwell is a very well-known and written about figure and does not play a too greater part in the book.
+Poole, on the other hand, is not well known, and Clements has a bit more space to explore her life creatively.

-The opening chapter of the book is probably the most violent I have ever read and explores the treatment of women who stepped out of line with the authorities.
-The English revolution brought about a significant politicization of all sectors of society none more so than females.
+The opening chapter of the book is very violent and explores the treatment of women who stepped out of line with the authorities.
+The English revolution brought about a significant politicisation of all sectors of society none more so than women.
 In the 17th century, England women were allowed to be seen but not heard.

-But this had a firm price.
+But this had a severe price.
 The ruling elite correctly saw this radicalisation of women as a direct threat to their power and privileges.
-The women who spoke up, formed groups and joined the radical parties such as the Levellers Fifth Monarchists and even Baptists or Quakers were seen as a plague and in many cases labeled witches.
+The women who spoke up, formed groups and joined the radical parties such as the Levellers Fifth Monarchists and even Baptists or Quakers were seen as a plague and in many cases labelled witches.

 Clements character Ruth is well written and believable.
-The fact that real life characters similar to Flowers existed during the war has mostly passed historians by.
+The fact that real-life characters similar to Flowers existed during the war has largely passed historians by.
 Another aspect of the war that has only recently been addressed is the tremendous growth of printing presses during the revolution.
-I may be wrong but it looks like Clements's book is the first novel to broach the subject..
+Clements's book appears to be the first novel to broach the subject.
 Much the way the internet has given a voice to people who would never be heard so did the illegal printing presses in the 17th century.
-As one writer put it “words really do have power.”

-Having read her writings, it is clear that Poole was a very political young woman.
-She was close to a few of the radical groups that were prevalent at the time.
-It has been said that she was close to the Fifth Monarchists.
+Having read her writings, it is clear that Elizabeth Poole was a very political young woman.
+She was close to a few of the radical groups that were prevalent at the time and was close to the Fifth Monarchists.

 The story of Ruth Flowers is used by Clements to keep the novel ticking over.
-But by a long way, the most interesting real life character is Elizabeth Poole.
-It is evident from even a cursory research for stuff on Poole that not much is known about her life, even her birth and death are not agreed.
-According to the Oxford Dictionary of National Biography, she was born 1622? died. in or after 1668
+However the most interesting real-life character is Elizabeth Poole.
+It is clear from extensive research on Poole that not much is known about her life; even her birth and death are not agreed.
+According to the Oxford Dictionary of National Biography, she was born 1622? died in or after 1668.

-There appears to be no proof that Poole met Lilburne but 's obvious she was very sympathetic towards him and the Levellers and used their documents in her arguments against Cromwell and Ireton
+There appears to be no proof that Poole met Lilburne but is clear that she was very sympathetic towards him and the Levellers and used their documents in her arguments against Cromwell and Ireton.

-Despite being strong on plot and history, there is a major weakness in the book which is the near absence of politics.
-Clements use of real figures such as William Kiffin (1616–1701), while being historically accurate leaves out his political relationship with characters like Poole.
+Despite being strong on plot and history, there is an overriding weakness in the book, which is the near absence of politics.
+Clements use of real figures such as William Kiffin (1616–1701), while being historically accurate leaves out his political relationship with figures like Poole.

-Kiffin in Clements book is correctly portrayed as being extremely hostile to Poole's personal indiscretions his real hostility is her perceived association with the radical groups especially the Levellers and Fifth Monarchists, according to Michael A. G. Haykin "During the late 1640s and 1650s Kiffin emerged as a skilled spokesman for the fledgling Baptist movement.
+Kiffin in Clements book is correctly portrayed as being extremely hostile to Poole's indiscretions.
+However his real hostility is her perceived association with the radical groups, especially the Levellers and Fifth Monarchists, according to Michael A. G. Haykin "During the late 1640s and 1650s Kiffin emerged as a skilled spokesman for the fledgeling Baptist movement.
 In 1646 Kiffin and Knollys were involved in a public debate in Coventry with two paedobaptists, John Bryan and Obadiah Grew.
 Kiffin was a signatory to the dedication in Walwins Wiles (1649), an attack on the Levellers usually attributed to John Price".

-Historical novels are notoriously hard to place within the current historiography of the English Revolution.
+Historical novels are notoriously hard to place within the current historiography of the English revolution.
 Academic work is easier.
-While carrying out research Clements mentions Christopher Hill as one of her influences.
-Hill despite being an academic historian belonged to a group of Communist Party historians who pioneered the history from below genre.
+While researching her novel, Clements mentions Christopher Hill as one of her influences.
+Hill, despite being an academic historian belonged to a group of Communist Party historians who pioneered the history from below genre.
 Clements book is a historical novel from below.